SubhashriRavichandran10/PROMPT-ENGINEERING/README.md

 Techniques such as transfer learning allow businesses to customize pre-trained models for specific tasks.

-# 3. Feedback and continuous improvement layer
+ 3. Feedback and continuous improvement layer:

 AI models improve over time by incorporating user feedback.